 Penalties for Theft Crimes in Rhode Island and Massachusetts

-The Kilroy Law Firm Rhode Island theft crime defense attorneys offer a highly coveted combination of practical expertise, success, and vigorous dedication to our accused clients.
+The Kilroy Law Firm Massachusetts and Rhode Island theft crime defense lawyer offers a highly coveted combination of practical expertise, success, and vigorous dedication to our accused clients.
 The penalties for theft crimes can range from a year in prison to life in prison.
 Penalties may also include court fines and restitution, and they also may leave you vulnerable to subsequent civil suits.

-If you have been charged with a theft crime, please contact our firm immediately at (401) 855-9023 or send an online message so we can begin working on your defense.
-Speak with a highly-skilled Rhode Island theft crime defense lawyer.
-The sooner that you engage with Kilroy Law Firm and speak with our experienced Rhode Island theft crime defense lawyers, the quicker we can leverage your case with the judge and prosecutor to work on getting your charges dismissed.
+If you have been charged with a theft crime, please contact our firm immediately or send an online message so we can begin working on your defense.
+Speak with a highly-skilled Massachusetts and Rhode Island theft crime defense lawyer.
+The sooner that you engage with Kilroy Law Firm and speak with our experienced Rhode Island theft crime lawyer, the quicker we can leverage your case with the judge and prosecutor to work on getting your charges dismissed.

-Or, if you have already been convicted of a theft crime charge and are preparing for a prison sentence, ask about our prison consultation services, in which we have a proven track record of positioning our clients for an early release from prison.
+Or, if you have already been convicted of a theft crime charge and are preparing for a prison sentence, ask about our prison consultation services, in which our Rhode Island burglary lawyer has a proven track record of positioning our clients for an early release from prison.